ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 <h3>Installation</h3>
 <h4>1.
 Python3</h4>
 <p>
 Download the latest Python 3.7.X release from the <a href="https://www.python.org/downloads">Python.org</a> website and install it on a computer.
-Ensure that the python executable location is added to the computer's PATH variable (there should be a checkbox within the Python installer).
+Ensure that the python executable location is added to the computer's PATH variable (there should be a checkbox within the Python installer) <b>OR,</b> if the user is familiar and comfortable setting up virtual environments, this approach is <b>recommended.</b>
 </p>
 <h4>2.
 OpenMMS Applications</h4>
 <p>